 - Automatic surplus reinsurance cover which provides protection against significant property related claims.
-By covering against excessive losses, surplus treaty reinsurance provides security to the company's equity and solvency coverage when unusual or major events occur. - Further large loss cover is purchased in the form of risk excess-of-loss cover to protect our net retention. - Facultative reinsurance cover is bought when a risk exceeds the set underwriting limits. - Catastrophe Cover is bought to protect the net retention (after surplus reinsurance) following a catastrophe event.
-The treaty covers various perils (including Hail and Earthquake), protection is bought in line with the output from catastrophe models that analyse risks at a location level.
-The Catastrophe Cover purchased covers losses of up to R3.7bn (2021: R3.2bn); the cover has been increased year-on-year to reflect business growth and manage the solvency position of the company.
+By covering against excessive losses, surplus treaty reinsurance provides security to the company's equity and solvency coverage when unusual or major events occur. - Further large loss cover is purchased in the form of risk excess-ofloss cover to protect our net retention. - Facultative reinsurance cover is bought when a risk exceeds the set underwriting limits. - Catastrophe cover is bought to protect the net retention (after surplus reinsurance) following a catastrophe event.
+The treaty covers various perils (including hail and earthquake), protection is bought in line with the output from catastrophe models that analyse risks at a location level.
+The catastrophe cover purchased covers losses of up to R3.7bn (2021: R3.2bn); the cover has been increased year-on-year to manage the solvency position of the company.

-The ARO entities also have comprehensive reinsurance programmes in place.
-The programmes consist of proportional and non-proportional covers to protect against income statement volatility as well as balance sheet protection.
+The ARO entities also have a comprehensive reinsurance programme in place.
+The programme consists of proportional and non-proportional covers to protect against income statement volatility as well as balance sheet protection.